carldgosselin/virtual_reality/Project-4-Puzzler/PUZZLER - Summary and Process.md

 ### User testing outcomes and iterations

 Testing the application early and frequently resulted in small and incremental adjustments to the application.
-It helped mitigate large mistakes that would have taken a lot of time to resolved if discovered further down the road.
+It helped mitigate large mistakes that would have taken a lot of time to resolve if discovered further down the road.
 With early user testing, I was able to adjust the height of the game and the speed of movement early in the process.

 ### Breakdown of the final piece